The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Average coach ticket price||£6 (€7)|

-Coaches from London to Reading cover the 36 miles (58 km) long route taking on average 1 h 40 min with our travel partners like National Express.
+Coaches from London to Reading cover the 36 miles (58 km) long journey taking on average 1 h 40 min with our travel partners like National Express, Flixbus or Megabus.
 There are direct coach services available.
-You can get the cheapest coach tickets for this route for as low as £6, but the average price of coach tickets is £6.
-Travellers depart most frequently from London Victoria and arrive in Reading, Station North Interchange (Stop NE).
+While the average ticket price for this trip costs around £6, you can find the cheapest coach ticket for as low as £6.
+Travellers depart most frequently from London Victoria and arrive in Reading, Christchurch Green / Redlands Road (University of Reading).

 National Express is the leading coach operator for routes throughout the United Kingdom, operating over 550 coaches a day and serving over 900 destinations across the country.
 National Express even offers routes to and from major UK airports like Heathrow, Gatwick, Stansted, Luton and Bristol 24 hours a day at affordable prices for the budget traveller in mind.
 All National Express coaches are air-conditioned and provide free WiFi and onboard entertainment.
 Most coaches are equipped with seat belts and power outlets in each seat, so you can charge your phone or laptop during a long journey.
 You can select between three ticket types for the London - Reading coach: Restricted Fare, Standard Fare, and Fully Flexible Fare.
 Refundable tickets provide more flexibility than other ticket options, meaning you can cancel or change your ticket easily, should you need to.

 National Express has updated its ticket policies due to the coronavirus.
 Keep these in mind when booking your National Express tickets between London and Reading and when travelling by coach: